 For more than 40 years, Asheville’s Stephens-Lee High School was more or less synonymous with “secondary school” for African-Americans in Western North Carolina.
 Its athletes won championships, its band attracted attention across the state, and the school itself served as a focal point for the local black community.

-Integration closed the school’s doors in 1965, and though it lives on in alumni’s cherished memories, some feared that subsequent generations no longer understood the central role it had played in the community.
+The school’s doors closed in 1965, and though it lives on in alumni’s cherished memories, some feared that subsequent generations no longer understood the central role it had played in the community.
 Now, a new local documentary, The Mighty Heroes of Stephens-Lee, seeks to preserve the school’s stories and legends for future generations.

 The film was the brainchild of Stephens-Lee alumni Johnny Bailey and Bennie Lake.
 The two men, both Asheville residents, had previously written a book, The Greatest Sports Heroes of the Stephens-Lee Bears (Alexander Books, 2004), about some of the school’s star athletes.